Noodle soup

 Noodle soup refers to a variety of soups with noodles and other ingredients served in a light broth.
 Noodle soup is a common dish across East Asia, Southeast Asia and the Himalayan states of South Asia.
-Various types of noodles are used, such as rice noodles, wheat noodles and egg noodles.
+Various types of noodles can be used.

+The oldest known record of noodles dates back to the Han dynasty of China and describes a noodle soup dish called tang bing.
+Archaeological evidence for noodles in China goes back thousands of years earlier, but it is unknown whether these early noodles were consumed in soup.